arashnm80/arashnm80.github.io/handbook/c'est-la-vie.md

 title: C'est la vie
 ---

-> This can be paradise, this can be Leave or [fight](../fight) for the narrow [possibility](../uncertainty) to live.
+> This can be paradise, this can be hell.
+I'm gonna refuse it and leave or accept it and try my best to live.

-This life can be a paradise or a hell at the same time.

 ### Life Factor